phani0011/Libraray-Management-System---SQL-Data-Analyst-Project/README.md

 ## 1. Project Overview
 This project demonstrates a complete **SQL-based data workflow** for a Library Management System, starting from **raw CSV data** and ending with **analytics-ready relational tables**.
+The Main aim of the project is to provide best insights which helps the district library chairman to know about the data in library databases

 The focus of this project is on **data engineering and analytical preparation**, not just writing queries.
 It reflects real-world practices followed in data-driven organizations.